![]() |

 - 1 tablespoon poppy seeds, optional but pretty

-Now – decide if you want to save a dish and continue mixing in the blender or go easy on yourself and move to a mixing bowl.
-Me, I’d move to the mixing bowl.
+MIX Now – decide if you want to save a dish and continue mixing in the blender or go easy on yourself and move to a mixing bowl.
+If continuing with the mixer, add the remaining ingredients and run the blender just until the ingredients are mixed, scraping the sides early to avoid overmixing.

 This Week, Elsewhere